High-energy Neutrino Predictions for T Coronae Borealis: Probing Particle Acceleration in Novae: Magnetic Reconnection Model

-The parameters responsible for the neutrino flux from magnetic reconnection are listed in Tab.~\ref{tab:parameters-MR}, with benchmark values and variation ranges provided in the second and third columns, respectively.
+\textbf{{MR-origin neutrinos predicted from T CrB---}}The parameters responsible for the neutrino flux from magnetic reconnection are listed in Tab.~\ref{tab:parameters-MR}, with benchmark values and variation ranges provided in the second and third columns, respectively.
 The benchmark values are adopted primarily from Ref.~\cite{Bednarek:2022vey}, while the explored parameter ranges are motivated by observations of different novae.
 The references for the parameters are provided in the fourth column of Tab.~\ref{tab:parameters-MR}.
-Using these parameters, we compute the muon neutrino flux, taking into account the effects of neutrino oscillations as described in Sec.\ref{sec:Ext-shock}.
-Fig.~\ref{fig:MR} shows the resulting neutrino flux for the benchmark parameter set (greenish-blue curve) and the range of possible fluxes (greenish-blue band).
-For comparison, we also plot the muon neutrino flux from the conventional external shock model (solid blue curve).
+Using these parameters, we compute the muon neutrino flux, taking into account the effects of neutrino oscillations as described in Section~\ref{sec:Ext-shock}.
+Fig.~\ref{fig:MR} shows the resulting neutrino flux for the benchmark parameter set (greenish-blue solid curve) and the range of possible fluxes (greenish-blue band).
+For comparison, we also plot the muon neutrino flux from the conventional external shock model (solid blue curve with blue band) and the RS Oph neutrino flux for the MR model (greenish-blue dotted curve).
 The magnetic reconnection model produces a comparable flux to the external shock model at energies below $100$~GeV.
 At higher energies, however, the flux from magnetic reconnection is significantly larger.
 This flux enhancement, which can be orders of magnitude greater than that of the external shock model, leads to more optimistic detection prospects for both IceCube and KM3NeT.
 The corresponding sensitivity curves for IceCube (solid black line) and KM3NeT (dashed black line) are shown in Fig.~\ref{fig:MR}.
 Clearly, this enhanced signal would allow both detectors to probe a large portion of the parameter space for the magnetic reconnection model.
-As pointed out in Sec.~\ref{sec:detection}, we have used approximated detector sensitivities and they may not reveal the accurate detection scenarios.
+As pointed out in Sec.~\ref{sec:Ext-shock}, we have used approximated detector sensitivities and they may not reveal the accurate detection scenarios.
 Hence, we further compute the expected number of muon neutrino events at IceCube and KM3NeT.
 For the benchmark case, the number of signal muon neutrinos at IceCube and KM3NeT are $\lesssim 1$ and $\lesssim 3$ events, respectively.
-Whereas, for the upper limit of the neutrino flux these signal events can increase up to $100$ events and can give a better prospects of detection in comparison to the ES model as the background neutrino events during the emission time remain same for both models. \\
+Whereas, for the upper limit of the neutrino flux these signal events can increase up to $100$ events and can give a better prospects of detection in comparison to the ES model as the background neutrino events during the emission time remain same for both models.